vrettasm/MeanFieldVarGP/README.md

 (i.e. d=125).
 This system is very difficult to perform inference, since not only we have sparse observations in time, but we also have partially observed state vectors.

+## Unittests

+The included tests can be checked by running the following command from the '*/src*' directory:

+    $ python3 -m unittest discover -v

+**NOTE**: To run this command successfully all the required packages must have been installed properly.

 ### Contact

 For any questions / comments please contact me at: vrettasm@gmail.com